 Like the Marine Corps, the Young Marines are broken up into 6 divisions, each with multiple regiments, battalions and units.
 The command is from national, to division, to regiment, to battalion, to unit.
 Unit commanders must normally be retired or former marines with an honorable discharge, or active or reserve marines in good standing

 Our bronze Telly Award-winning video

 MCYM was chartered on 12 July 2011.
 Since the beginning our unit has been very active with providing community service and with activities throughout the Young Marines program.
-From 2011 to 2019 the Mecklenburg County Young Marines has an average or 25 Young Marines and 5 adult volunteers activly participating.
+From 2011 to 2019 the Mecklenburg County Young Marines has an average or 25 Young Marines and 5 adult volunteers actively participating.
 Each semiannual recruit training class has an average of 5 new applicants who will become Young Marines after their training is complete.
 Our Young Marines and staff average over 1,500 community service hours and 850 Drug Demand Reduction hours per year.

 Our unit has earned many awards to include two Unit Commendations, one with gold frame from our National Headquarters, and silver palm from our regiment, Fulcrum Shield award National Headquarters, Two Marine Corps League Commendation, Unit of the year 2018 with silver palm from the 2nd NC Regiment and Unit of the year with bronze palm from 3rd Battalion NC.
 2021 Division 2, NC Regiment and 2nd NC Battalion Unit of the Year!

 Copyright © 2018 Mecklenburg County Young Marines - All Rights Reserved.